2012 Seattle café shooting: Aftermath

 Café Racer had a somewhat rocky history after the incident, opening and closing at least twice over the next eight years, before definitively closing during the COVID-19 pandemic in 2020.
 In its final closing in August 2020, owner Jeff Ramsey announced that the name would live on as a free online music station featuring "music from Washington and primarily Seattle."
 In 2021, Café Racer reopened in the Capitol Hill neighborhood.

-Cafe Racer announced a permanent closure of the Capitol Hill location in June, 2024.
+Café Racer closed permanently on June 30, 2024, with the owners promising to shift their focus to nonprofit outreach efforts aimed at promoting growth and opportunities for young artists.

+Trivia

 The Westboro Baptist Church threatened to protest at one of the victims funerals.

 In the media

 The shooting is chronicled by Stawicki's father in the Discovery television program Evil Lives Here, the 5th episode of the 5th season entitled "He's Still My Son".